The F-Factor Diet is a weight loss plan that focuses on high fiber foods and lean proteins.

 What’s more, eating large amounts of fiber at once can lead to bloating, cramping, gas, and even diarrhea.
 Though these are normal side effects that indicate fiber is doing its job, it may be best to increase your intake slowly if you’re not used to eating much fiber (

 Also, during phase 1, the F-Factor Diet requires you to eat a specific brand of high fiber, appetite-control crackers called GG Bran Crispbread.
 The crackers are used in place of bread to keep you full for longer between meals.

 These crackers, in conjunction with other recommended foods, would need to be reevaluated for people who are unable to consume wheat or gluten.

 Furthermore, the price point of the F-Factor Diet can vary.
-The program’s annual revenue is reportedly over 1 million dollars, with a personal startup package with Zuckerbrot costing $15,000.
+The program’s annual revenue is reportedly over $1 million, with a personal startup package with Zuckerbrot costing $15,000.

 Though the F-Factor Diet has several potential benefits, it overlooks the importance of exercise and nutrients other than fiber as part of healthy weight loss and maintenance.

 The F-Factor Diet outlines general guidelines regarding what to eat but leaves you with the flexibility to make your own choices.